gopiinho/uniswapv2-from-scratch/book/docs/prerequisites/prerequisites.md

 - How `ERC20` tokens work and why `approve()`, and `transferFrom()` are used

 **Why**: Swaps and liquidity provisions rely on tokens transfers and balance tracking.

+### Mathematical Concepts

+Just like me, you don't need to be a mathematician, but familiarity with:

+- Understanding of constant product formula - `x * y = k`
+- Multiplication & division of integers in Solidity
+- Ratios and proportional reasoning

+**Why**: Uniswap's pricing mechanisim depends entirely on these simple invariants.